 All new staff receive induction training regarding our policies and procedures with particular detail to Child Protection issues, avoidance of confrontation and confidentiality.
 Following this they embark on a 3-month Induction programme.
 All staff receive training in First Aid, Food Hygiene, Health and Safety at work, Moving and Handling, Fire training, and Physical Intervention training in the form of Team Teach.
-The company provide a robust level of training around attachment disorder following the PACE model.
-We have two qualified trainers employed within the organisation who will revisit this training regularly and often centre refresher sessions around young people in placement.
 All staff will begin to complete an in house continual professional development programme, seven days after starting employment.
 Other training will be provided as deemed necessary in order to support the needs of the home.

 Each staff member receives regular meaningful supervision on a one to one basis, this involves meeting with their line manager for a supervision which covers areas of casework, personal development and training needs.
 Notes will be made during the supervision and these will record the salient points of the meeting.
 A copy of these points will be given to the staff member to read and sign if they are in agreement that they reflect the main points of the discussion.
 Staff will also have an annual appraisal which enables staff to talk about their performance in their work future training needs and career development.
-In addition, staff team meetings are held each week, helping to create a team who are able to work constructively and consistently together.
-There will also be thorough and detailed handover process between each shift to improve in the homes consistency and make sure that there are no shortfalls in the day to day running of the home and the care delivered to the young people.
+In addition, staff team meetings are held fortnightly, helping to create a team who are able to work constructively and consistently together.
+There will also be thorough and detailed handover process between each shift to improve in are no shortfalls in the day to to the young people.